GPStR’s must be fully registered with the GMC before they start a general practice attachment in order to be eligible to receive a salary.

 There is an experienced team of clinical staff including Paramedic, Nurse Practitioner, General Nurses and Health Care Assistants.
 Attached staff such as Health Visitors, Midwives, Mental Health Link Workers, Smoking Cessation Providers and Health Trainers all provide services at the surgery.

 The management and administration team is very experienced and will ensure that all registrars are welcomed and will be included in our close team.
 The administration team aims to ensure that the GP’s can concentrate on patients whilst ensuring that the surgery meets every possible target in the most efficient and clinically non-invasive way.
 The whole surgery is forward thinking, open to new ideas and supportive of change.
-The surgery is EMIS Web, EPS, Online Access & Test Results and paperlight with many repetitive clinical tasks being automated.
+The surgery uses SystmOne, EPS and Online Access via our new interactive website which promotes paper less ethos; along with many repetitive clinical tasks being automated.

 The surgery has a central office where clinicians meet informally throughout the day.
 On Wednesday, formal meetings are held; both clinical (including clinical governance issues, speakers, significant events and palliative care meetings) and business, and registrars are included in both.
 All decisions are reached in a democratic manner with each doctor overseeing certain areas that are of interest to them and sharing workload equitably.
 Registrars are able to benefit from the wealth and diversity of our experience, the informal atmosphere and the accessibility and support of all members of the team.